ZhuoyangZhan/Attention/README.md

 # Keras_attention

- An implementation of attention layer on Keras
+ An implementation of self attention layer on Keras